koi8/fix-crash/README.md

 # fix-crash
-Solution to one of the developers test tasks
+Solution to one of the DevOps test tasks to appy for position